Business Credit for Trucking Can Be Yours

 When done right, business credit can be built without a personal credit check and regardless of personal credit quality, with no personal credit reporting of business accounts.
 Most business credit can be obtained without the owner taking on personal liability, or a personal guarantee.

 Hence in case of default, the business owner’s personal assets can’t be pursued.
-When a business owner applies for financing, their business credit is reviewed.
-Not having business credit established will get an owner declined for financing.
-There are no regulations requiring lenders notify the business owner for their reason for denial, so most never know.
+When a business owner applies for financing, their business credit goes under review.
+Not having business credit will get an owner declined for financing.
+There are no regulations requiring lenders notify the business owner for their reason for denial.
+So most never know.

 Almost any business can get business credit as long as it has an EIN number and entity setup.
 You don’t need collateral or financials.
 Your company can be a startup.
 You just need to know the proper building steps.
 All highly-successful businesses have business credit; it’s a “rite of passage” to ever reach true success.

 The perception lenders, vendors, and creditors have of your business is crucial to your ability to build strong business credit.
 Before applying for business credit a business must insure it meets or exceeds all lender credibility standards.
-There are over 20 credibility points that are necessary for your business to have a strong, credible foundation.
+There are several credibility points that are necessary for your business to have a strong, credible foundation.

 It is vital that you use your exact business legal name.
 Your full business name should include any recorded DBA filing you are using.
 Make sure your business name is exactly the same on your corporation papers, licenses, and bank statements.

 Unless you have a separate business entity (Corporation or LLC) you might be ‘doing business’ but not truly ‘a business’.
 You need to be a Corporation or an LLC to separate personal from business.

 Whether or not you have employees, your business entity must have an EIN.
 Your EIN is used to open your bank account and to build your business credit profile.
 So take the time to verify that all agencies, banks, and trade credit vendors have your business listed with the exact same EIN.